Our Clinical Trials

 The Phase 1/1b, open-label, first-in-human, dose-escalation and expansion clinical trial (NCT05635643) is designed to evaluate tagmokitug (formerly known as CHS-114) as a monotherapy in patients with advanced solid tumors and will be conducted in 3 parts:

-Arm 1a: Tagmokitug monotherapy dose-escalation portion of the study will enroll approximately 30 patients with advanced solid tumors.
+Arm 1a: Tagmokitug monotherapy dose-escalation portion of the study enrolled patients with advanced solid tumors.
+This study has been completed.

-Arm 3: Tagmokitug + toripalimab combination dose-expansion portion of the study will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in combination with toripalimab in patients with second-line head and neck squamous cell carcinoma.
-Up to approximately 40 participants will be randomized to two dosing arms.
+Arm 3: Tagmokitug + toripalimab combination dose-expansion portion of the study will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in combination with toripalimab in patients with head and neck squamous cell carcinoma.

 For more information, please visit clinicaltrials.gov.